rubenaguilardev/OverTheWire-Bandit/Level 1/README.md

 Solution:

 I created a new secure shell file, gave it run permission using chmod.
-Once inside the bandit0 machine, I used ls to view all the files on the home directory.
-The readme file wasthe only file in the directory.
-All I had to do was use the concatenate command to retrieve the password.
+Once inside the bandit0 machine, I used it to view all the files on the home directory.
+Since the readme was the only file in the directory, all I had to do was use the concatenate (cat) command to retrieve the password.

 <img width="1374" height="1304" alt="level0-1" src="https://github.com/user-attachments/assets/adc132bf-9460-4ffd-b556-f66d54380d56" />